Idoabergel/XTEND-ATLAS/README.md

 ## Overview
 This project is designed as an educational assignment, introduce you to the basics of Artificial Intelligence (AI) and Computer Vision (CV) using Python.
-The main objective is to analyze footage to detect people and determine if the robot is on a collision path with them.
+The main objective is to analyze footage to detect objects and determine if the robot is on a collision path with them.
-This project utilizes a pre-trained YOLOv5 model for person detection.
+This project utilizes a pre-trained YOLOv5 model for object detection.

 ## The Mission
-- Analyze robot path to detect potential collisions.
+- Analyze the robot's path to detect potential collisions with objects.
 - Get creative with alerts; sounds, flashing messages, anything goes!
-- The goal is to implement the logic for determining if the robot is about to collide with any of the detected people.
+- The goal is to implement the logic for determining if the robot is about to collide with any detected objects.

 ## Prerequisites